eusoubrasileiro/stocks/Progress.md

           for backtesting based only on exported ticks.
         - Failed becase metatrader still creates fake ticks with non-sense volumes altough 1 minute bars and ticks are correclty adjusted.
-    - [ ] Sucess - Second Solution use only the times created by `CopyTicksRange` and copy ticks from file created by python from original cleanned ticks.
+    - [x] Sucess - Second Solution use only the times created by `CopyTicksRange` and copy ticks from file created by python from original cleanned ticks.
 Doing so `bid` and `ask` will have nothing to do with reality but only for the execution of orders.
-Everything else can be useful.
+Everything else can be used.
     - Another alternative is to give up metatrader backtesting because x86 version of MT4 according to Hindenburgo lack and fails in optimization.
-And use C code backtest engine created.
+And use C code backtest engine created + python packages for genetic (minimization/optimization).
 Since my algos are not complicated for execution that would not be very throublesome.
     - Also notice that mql5 code of my experts can be easily ported almost entirely to c++.
-Only data capture and order execution will still be needed be done on mql5/mql4.
+Only data capture and order execution will still be needed to be done on mql5/mql4.

  - [x] Using one thread for the back-testing is enough since sklearn get all other threads once `.fit` is called.
 So cpu is allways in 100%.